Senate Boosts NIMET Powers with Metrological Bill

 Deji Elumoye and Sunday Aborisade in Abuja

-The Senate yesterday passed the Nigerian Meteorological Agency Bill, 2022.
+The Senate on Wednesday passed the Nigerian Meteorological Agency Bill, 2022.

 The proposed legislation would provide for the adequate legal framework for the regulation of meteorology in Nigeria.